Just setting up an online store is no guarantee that it will rake in profits.

 A second example is Coles, a leading online grocery stores in Australia.
 The store’s homepage has an almost-full screen carousel based background that uses real people and product photography.
 With large fonts, it communicates the value of its ongoing campaign.

-Integrating these store design trends into your online store help you see a substantial improvement in your sales and profits.
+Integrating these ecommerce website design trends into your online store help you see a substantial improvement in your sales and profits.
 The more immersive and seamless your store experience is, the more likely that customers will connect with your brand and become active buyers.
 Also do read another blog post by me on: Top 7 Web Design Magazines For 2018.

 Have any ecommerce design tips you want to share?
 Feel free to comment below.